wjakob/nanobind/docs/api_core.rst

 .. cpp:class:: kwargs : public dict

    Variable keyword argument keyword list for use in function argument declarations.

+.. cpp:class:: any : public object

+   This wrapper class represents Python ``typing.Any``-typed values.
+On the C++ end, this type is interchangeable with :py:class:`object`.
+The only difference is the type signature when used in function arguments and return values.

 Parameterized wrapper classes
 -----------------------------